Cutting H-1Bs Could Mean More Competition From China and India, Says GoDaddy CEO

 On the job training (Score:2)

+Executives figured out they could get larger bonuses by externalizing training costs.

-The US is screwed (Score:4, Interesting)
+The US is screwed (Score:5, Interesting)

 No matter the issue, Trump doesn't understand anything other ratings and popularity.
 He gets a certain segment of the population riled up with really simple ideas 1) we're bringing jobs back 2) every problem you have is the fault of this group of people 3) if the jobs don't come back, it the fault of another group of people